Mental Health Facilities Muskegon, MI

 Brinks Crisis Residential

-Brinks Crisis Residential is a mental health clinic in Muskegon, Michigan, located at 1890 East Apple Avenue, 49442.
-Brinks Crisis Residential offers telemedicine/telehealth and residential treatment.
-Brinks Crisis Residential provides cognitive behavioral therapy, trauma therapy and integrated dual diagnosis disorder treatment to adults, seniors 65 or older and young adults.
-Brinks Crisis Residential also supports people with serious mental illness, people with trauma and people requiring dual diagnosis treatment.
-Some other services provided by Brinks Crisis Residential include case management, suicide prevention services and family psychoeducation.
+Brinks Crisis Residential is a mental health facility in Muskegon, MI, located at 1890 East Apple Avenue, in the 49442 zip code.
+Brinks Crisis Residential provides telemedicine/telehealth and residential treatment.
+Brinks Crisis Residential provides cognitive behavioral therapy, psychotropic medication and integrated dual diagnosis disorder treatment to young adults, adults and seniors 65 or older.
+Brinks Crisis Residential also supports veterans, people requiring dual diagnosis treatment and people with trauma.
+Some other services available at Brinks Crisis Residential include psychosocial rehabilitation services, suicide prevention services and integrated primary care services.

 Learn More